NelsonMinar/vector-river-map/README.md

 which are relatively big, those with a [Strahler number](http://en.wikipedia.org/wiki/Strahler_number) of 6 or higher.
 At finer grained zoom levels we return more and smaller rivers.
-This per-zoom filtering both limits the bandwidth used on zoomed out maps and prevents the display from being overcluttered.
+This per-zoom filtering both limits the bandwidth used on large scale maps and prevents the display from being overcluttered.
 Rendering zillions of tiny streams can be [quite beautiful](http://nelsonslog.wordpress.com/2013/04/19 /california-rivers/), but also resource intensive.